twinanda/ml-cookbook/nim-samples/molmim/README.md

 # NVIDIA MolMIM

-This [example](MolMIMOracleControlledGeneration.ipynb) has been adapted from [NVIDIA digital-biology-examples](https://github.com/NVIDIA/digital-biology-examples/tree/main/examples/nims/molmim/MolMIMOracleControlledGeneration.ipynb) to fit Nebius deployment.
+**The following [example](MolMIMOracleControlledGeneration.ipynb) have been modified from the [NVIDIA digital biology examples](https://github.com/NVIDIA/digital-biology-examples/tree/main/examples/nims/molmim/MolMIMOracleControlledGeneration.ipynb) to align with the Nebius deployment framework and facilitate customer integration.
+For the unmodified example, please refer to the original repository.**

 ## Setup